 If a trade was “stopped out” the amount of the loss is subtracted from your account balance.
 If the closing price is lower than your selling price or higher than your buying price, the difference is profit that is added to your account.

 There are lots of tweaks our traders use — larger or smaller stops, entering trades a bit before or a bit after Nat’s inflection points, trading a larger number of contracts in “hot” markets, using both first and second entry levels, etc. — but the basic process is that simple.

 By using hard stops the system forces you to adhere to the first rule of trading: control your losses.

-And by providing entry levels based on traditional support and resistance — modified by Nat’s special sauce — the system puts you into trades that have a better-than-average likelihood of being successful.
+And by providing entry levels based on traditional support and resistance — modified by Nat’s special sauce — the system puts you into trades that have a better-than-average likelihood of

 “Better-than-average” doesn’t mean that every trade is a winner.
 But the systematic use of hard stops means the winning trades are generally larger than the losers.